alibaba/async_simple/README.md

 1. Read the [How to fix issue](./docs/docs.en/HowToFixIssue.md) document firstly.
 2. Run tests and `git-clang-format HEAD^` locally for the change.
 3. Create a PR, fill in the PR template.
-4. Choose one or more reviewers from contributors: (ChuanqiXu9, RainMark, foreverhy, qicosmos).
+4. Choose one or more reviewers from contributors: (e.g., ChuanqiXu9, RainMark, foreverhy, qicosmos).
 5. Get approved and merged.

 # Performance Monitoring